 Facilities management

-Gilbert + Tobin has three key facilities suppliers – Jones Lang LaSalle (JLL) (NSW), Jones Lang LaSalle (VIC) and Brookfield.
-Both Jones Lang LaSalle entities and Brookfield have Modern Slavery Statements on their websites.
+Gilbert + Tobin has four key facilities suppliers – Jones Lang LaSalle (JLL) (NSW), Jones Lang LaSalle (VIC), CBRE and Brookfield.
+Jones, Lang LaSalle entities, CBRE and Brookfield have Modern Slavery Statements on their websites.
 We have reviewed their Modern Slavery Statements and confirmed that these suppliers have all implemented systems for managing modern risks within their business and supply chains.

 5.4 Management controls